pallets/flask/docs/quickstart.rst

 URL Building
 ````````````

-To build a URL to a specific function, use the :func:`~flask.url_for` function.
+To build an URL to a specific function, use the :func:`~flask.url_for` function.
 It accepts the name of the function as its first argument and any number of
 keyword arguments, each corresponding to a variable part of the URL rule.
 Unknown variable parts are appended to the URL as query parameters.